 Over the last decade, adeno-associated virus (AAV) has emerged as a highly promising and attractive approach to gene therapy.
 AAV is a common, naturally occurring virus that has been shown to be a well-tolerated and effective gene therapy delivery vehicle in clinical trials.
 Advances in AAV vector design and related dosing techniques that enable widespread gene delivery in the brain and spinal cord have made AAV particularly well-suited for the treatment of neurological diseases.
 Since the targeted cells in the central nervous system (CNS) are long-lived, non-dividing neurons, treatments delivered in a single dose could generate long-lasting, or even lifelong, benefits.
-More than eight years of durable expression has been seen in the human brain following treatment with an AAV vector.

 Importantly, improvements in related technology and approaches have made AAV production more easily scalable and efficient to meet clinical and commercial requirements.
 Voyager diligently selects and optimizes AAV vectors that are best suited for each program.
 We continue to invest to advance the science and technology around the three key elements of AAV vectors: capsid, promoter and transgene.
 We also systematically develop and optimize delivery techniques that are best suited for a particular disease.